Well Sh*t

 Like someone had taken a whisk to my nervous system.

-And across the table sat this lovely woman — autistic, calm, engaging, smiling bravely through the auditory warzone.
+And across the table sat this lovely woman.
+She was autistic, calm, engaging, smiling bravely through the auditory warzone.
 I admired her ability to keep it together.
 Meanwhile, I could feel myself starting to fray.

 That’s when I saw it.